-Hanumanasana (hah-new-mahn-AHS-anna) and Purna Hanumanasana (pur-nah hah-new-mahn-AHS-anna) stretch and strengthen the muscles in the thighs, hamstrings and groin.
+Hanumanasana (hah-new-mahn-AHS-anna) and Purna Hanumanasana (pur-nah hah-new-mahn-AHS-anna) sometimes also referred to as Splits Pose stretch and strengthen the muscles in the thighs, hamstrings and groin.
 Over time this pose also helps the hips become more flexible.
 The abdominal organs are stimulated, improving how they function.

 In Purna Hanumanasana the arms are extended by the ears (in Hanumanasana the hands are on the mat); this provides a gentle back extension and chest opener.
 The lungs and chest are expanded and the arms and shoulders are strengthened and stretched.